 When using Instagram, it is important to remember to play to its strengths.
-There are certain posts – quotes, stats, questions, etc. – that typically preform well across all platforms (including Instagram).
-You are able to include brief messages for each image to describe the photo itself, however, don’t lose sight of the fact that Instagram is centered entirely of images – so plan accordingly.
+There are certain posts – quotes, stats, questions, etc. – that typically perform well across all platforms (including Instagram).
+You can include brief messages for each image to describe the photo itself, however, don’t lose sight of the fact that Instagram is centered entirely on images – so plan accordingly.

 Here are several ideas for the types of Instagram posts that will help build your hospital’s Instagram portfolio:

 Promoting Special Events

 A “special event” can be a pretty loose description, and essentially is whatever you deem it to be.
 Whether you have a local or national celebrity stopping by to spend time with patients, Santa comes to check on the kids during Christmas, or Batman drops by for a visit, snap a quick photo, and share it with your followers.